Wellness In The Workplace Today

 Many off the shelf wellness programmes only account for workers who are physically present in their place of work.
 Remote working is becoming more and more popular as employees who work remotely find they are more productive and get more work done in less time.
 This is due to fewer distractions than they would have when surrounded by co-workers in the traditional working environment.

 In 2018, of the employees that CPL hired, 25% of them were flexi-hiring.
 It is believed by 2020, 70% of the workforce will be working remotely.

 At Zevo Health we’re very aware of the increased numbers in remote working so, therefore, our wellness programmes can be implemented both on-site and off-site.
-Working remotely does not mean companies cannot adopt a wellness programme because all employees may not be under one roof.
+Working remotely does not mean companies cannot adopt a wellness programme just because all employees are not under one roof.
 Zevo Health welcomes this new way of working and we facilitate our wellness programmes to wherever your employees may be located.

 When wellness is adapted within a culture and is fed down from the top management, it has a roll-on effect and it helps with promoting the well-being of all employees within the company.
 When management has a strong sense of wellness, this reflects on the culture of the company.
 When a company has a culture of wellness, it can contribute to how productive employees are and how successful the overall company is.

 If you want a wellness programme that is effective, engaging and has a positive effect on your employees, you need to move past the one-size-fits-all approach.
 Employees are now looking for personalised wellbeing programmes that will have a positive effect on their lives, both inside and outside work.
 Employees now want to go in to work and know that they will be looked after.